Staff profile

 My field of specialization is Roman Archaeology, focusing more specifically on architecture.
 My BA thesis, ‘Material and building techniques of Roman structures in the province of Venice’ (supervisors Prof. A.R.
 Ghiotto and Prof. C. Previato) examined the materials and construction techniques used in the province of Venice during the Roman Republic and Empire.
 This research was part of a larger project (Archeoed) whose aim is to create a catalogue of all the building techniques used in Cisalpina during the Roman times.
 After my MA thesis, ‘Substructures of Roman theatres in northern and central Italy’, I developed an interest in theatrical buildings and hydraulic structures.

-My doctoral research, motivated by prior studies, and for which I have been awarded AHRC funding via Northern Bridge, is entitled “Theatre on water: aquatic performances in theatres of the Roman Italy, the archaeological evidence and cultural contexts”.
-This research is being conducted under the supervision of Dr Edmund Thomas (Durham University), Dr Erica Bexley (Durham University), Prof. Ian Haynes (Newcastle University), and Dr Davide Motta (Northumbria University).
+My doctoral research, motivated by prior studies, and for which I have been awarded AHRC funding via Northern Bridge, is entitled “An investigation into the hydraulic installation of Ostia and Pompeii as contribution in understanding aquatic performances in Roman theatres”.
+This research is being conducted under the supervision of Dr Edmund Thomas (Durham University), Dr Erica Bexley (Durham University), Prof. Ian Haynes (Newcastle University), and Dr Davide Motta (UCL).

 Research Project